How to make money from Facebook

 Is payment from Facebook based on views?

-As of September 2018, Facebook has started sharing advertising revenue based on the views of a video - however, it’s very early days and not all of our clients have access to the monetisation platform.
+As of September 2018, Facebook has started sharing advertising revenue based on the views of a video - however, not all of our clients have access to the monetisation platform.

 If you spot your video on Newsflare's Animal Antics page then there's every chance you may receive payment from Facebook views.
 There are a number of limitations as to why your video may not receive ads (length of the video, suitability for adverts and if adverts were placed around your content).
 It's early days and we are due to receive further information and our first report from Facebook in the coming weeks.
 As soon as we know from Facebook, we will let you know!

 I've spotted my video on another page that isn't Newsflare.
 Will l get paid based on views for this?

 It depends on the buyer.
 Facebook is slowly rolling out monetisation across some key pages.
 Some brand pages will have access to Facebook monetisation and will be able to pay based on views, unfortunately many brand pages won’t have this access and so will continue to pay the flat fee.

 If you see that your video on a brand page and see that it is credited to Newsflare, please contact us firstname.lastname@example.org before approaching the brand page - it may be that they are a client and we will be able to disclose what payment model they are on.